Ananas macrodontes

 Ananas macrodontes is a plant species closely related to the pineapple, in the family Bromeliaceae.
 Its common name is the false pineapple, a name shared with the not closely related Pandanus kaida.
-The scientific community has not reached consensus on whether this species should belong in the same genus as the pineapple (Ananas), or in its own genus (Pseudananas).
+There is no consensus whether this species should belong in the same genus as the pineapple (Ananas), or in its own genus (Pseudananas).

 It is native to central South America (Brazil, Bolivia, Paraguay, Ecuador, northern Argentina).

 Biology

 This plant is found as part of the undergrowth of semi-deciduous and tropical rainforests.
 Like its close relatives, A. macrodontes can asexually reproduce by forming offshoots from the mother plant, known by gardeners as suckers.
 Like members of Ananas, it forms a composite fruit, which is a fruit formed from the ovaries of multiple flowers.
 This fruit is edible, but not as large or desirable of that of the pineapple, and typically contains small seeds.
 This plant is a tetraploid with an extra set of chromosomes, suggesting that this plant's origins may have been a hybrid between a member of genus Ananas and a different bromeliad genus.